Jamianvesh/FoodMeds/README.md

 ---

-📦 Installation & Libraries Used
+## 📦 Installation & Libraries Used

 To run this project locally, install the following:

 🔧 Core Requirements :
-- Requirement	Version / Notes
+- A Text editor like VS code
 - Node.js	v18+ recommended
 - npm	Comes with Node
 - MongoDB	Local installation or Atlas Cloud